-Jackrabbit's Revenue Reconciliation reports are an indispensable tool when you have multiple Locations in your database!
+Jackrabbit's Revenue Reconciliation reports are an indispensable tool when you have multiple Business Locations in your database!

-You can find these reports in the Reports menu.
-Go to Reports > Transactions/Financials >Who Has Paid > Revenue Reconciliation Reports.
+You can find these reports under the Transactions menu.
+Go to Transactions (menu) > Transaction Reports > Revenue Reconciliation Reports.

 - Reconcile revenue between where payments were received and where revenue was earned.

-When you have a single Location in your database, the only report option available is the Revenue by Family; the other three options relate to multiple Location revenue reconciliation.
+When you have a single Business Location in your database, the only report option available is the Revenue by Family; the other three options relate to multiple Location revenue reconciliations.

 Using the following example we'll step through each of the four report options: